max8539/test-runner/README.md

 **WARNING:** Ensure that you enter settings correctly in `tests/testconfig.json` as the value in each of the key-value pairs, like `"key":value`, noting the semicolon between the key and the value.
 Also ensure that the the data type you enter for each value matches the data types specified below.

 ### 2.1 - Show/Hide License Information
-Set `"showLicenseInfo"` to `true` to print license information every time the script is run.
+Set `"showLicenseInfo"` to `true` to print license information every time test-runner.js is run.
-Set `"showLicenseInfo"` to `false` to skip printing license information when the script is run.
+Set `"showLicenseInfo"` to `false` to skip printing license information when test-runner.js is run.

 `"showLicenseInfo"` should always be set to a boolean value.

 ### 2.2 - Verbosity Settings
 Set `"verbose"` to the level of verbosity (information printed) that you wish to see.
 There are three levels to choose from:
 - `0` - Print only the final result after running all tests, or an error message if tests could not be run.
 - `1` - Print everything in level 0.
-Print out the stages of the script as they are being executed.
+Print out the stages of test-runner.js as they are being executed.
 Print out the `stdout` and `stderr` of a build or setup command if it fails.
 Also print out the test numbers as they are run, and print out information about why your program did not pass certain tests, if this occurs.
 - `2` - Print everything in levels 0 and 1.
-Print out the shell commands that are run by the scrript, as they are executed in different stages of the script, and print out the stages of test checking as they happen.
+Print out the shell commands that are run by the scrript, as they are executed in different stages of test-runner.js, and print out the stages of test checking as they happen.
 - `3` - Additional information is printed, intended for debugging purposes. **Level 3 is not recommended unless you are working to fix bugs in test-runner.js.**

 `"verbose"` should always be set to a numeric value.